 Also in the mid-seventies, SHOGUN introduced to the UK high quality coloured belts and various qualities of bleached white karate uniforms.
 At this time, all judo suits were sold in unbleached cotton and SHOGUN again was first by introducing bleached white uniforms for judo.
 At the time, this was regarded as gimmicky but now over 90% of judo uniforms sold in the UK are bleached white!

-In the late seventies, SHOGUN expanded to supply the full range of martial arts equipment - protective and sparring equipment, weapons, kendo armour with accessories, hakama, full and semi contact gloves, a variety of footwear and numerous accessories including a range of colourful holdalls.
+In the late seventies, SHOGUN expanded to supply the full range of martial arts equipment - protective and sparring equipment, wooden weapons, hakama, full and semi contact gloves, a variety of footwear and numerous accessories including a range of colourful holdalls.

-Finally to complete the range, in the late eighties, the Company started selling a few martial arts books and was so overwhelmed with the response that the range has now expanded to well over 700 titles and some videos.
+Finally to complete the range, in the late eighties, the Company started selling a few martial arts books and was so overwhelmed with the response that the range has now expanded to well over 700 titles.

 Throughout this long period of development, SHOGUN has been at the forefront in the development of quality martial arts mats, specialising in judo which has the highest and most difficult specification.
 The Company's product is branded as SUPERMAT and is exported worldwide.